Alternative Strategies for Discussion Boards

 Discussion boards are the interaction core of many online courses and play a key role in community building, critical thinking, and assessment.
 In order to foster participation and information exchange between students, most instructors use discussion boards to ask thought-provoking and content-related questions.
 Students are asked to reflect, share, and respond with one another.

-However, that traditional exchange of question and response can sometimes feel repetitive and give students the impression that they are only completing the discussions in order to “check a box.”
+However, that traditional question-and-response exchange can sometimes feel repetitive and give students the impression that they are only completing the discussions in order to “check a box.”
 It can be difficult for students to understand what’s in it for them when it comes to required online discussions.
 Implementing alternative strategies for discussion boards can help enhance your course from initial student introductions to end-of-semester reflections.

 Alternative Types of Discussion Prompts